In this article, we cover several points linked to one frequently asked question: How do I carry out a QC check?

 Where unusually high numbers of failings are found, it would be expected that the frequency of checks is increased until such time as it is evidenced that the problem has now been solved.

-Contact us if you’d like to understand more about the time-saving (and stress-reducing) benefits of engaging a professional, qualified third-party AEC to visit your VTS site regularly.
+Contact us if you’d like to understand more about the time-saving (and stress-reducing) benefits of engaging a professional, qualified third-party AECto visit your VTS site regularly.